alicemirror/TLE94112LE/README.md

 - __m4+__ : enable motor 4
 - __m5+__ : enable motor 5
 - __m6+__ : enable motor 6

+_Enabling motors does not change their status nor the enabling_

 ### PWM Frequency selector (assign PWM channels to motors)
 - __noPWM__ : No PWM